thomas-lamiaux/thomas-lamiaux.github.io/subpages/_news/2024_01_An_introduction_to_different_approaches_to_initial_semantics.md

   day: 19
 ---

-I am happy to share our new preprint [An Introduction to Different Approaches to Initial Semantics](https://arxiv.org/abs/2401.09366) with [Benedikt Ahrens](https://benediktahrens.gitlab.io/).
+I am happy to share our new preprint [An Introduction to Different Approaches to Initial Semantics](https://arxiv.org/abs/2401.09366) with [Benedikt Ahrens](https://benediktahrens.gitlab.io/), that aims at getting closer different approaches to initial semantics.